stephensalim/ReInvent2020_labs-1/Pattern3/README.md

 ![Section1 Base Architecture](images/section1/section1-pattern3-base-architecture.png)

+### 1.1.
+Get the Cloudformation Template.

 To deploy the first CloudFormation template, you can either deploy directly from the command line or via the console.

 You can get the template [here](https://github.com/skinnytimmy/ReInvent2020_labs/blob/Pattern3/Pattern3/templates/section1/pattern3-base.yml "Section1 template").

+### 1.2.
+Command-line Template Installation

 To deploy from the command line, ensure that you have appropriate access keys in place and run the following command:

 ```
 aws --region ap-southeast-2 cloudformation create-stack --stack-name <name of your vpc stack> --template-body file://pattern3-base.yml
 ```

+### 1.3.
+(Optional step) AWS Console Template Installation

 If you decide to deploy the stack from the console, ensure that you name the stack 'pattern3-base' as this is referenced by other stacks later in the lab.

+### 1.4.
+Note Cloudformation Template Outputs

-When the CloudFormation template deployment is completed, note the outputs as they may be required later and move to section 2.
-You will need the VPC details for later.
+When the CloudFormation template deployment is completed, note the outputs as they may be required later in the lab and move to section 2.
+These can be found in the output section of the Cloudformation Stack.

 ## 2. Deploy the Application Infrastructure